elenderg/PAL-1000/instruções de compilação.md

 `To decide if a type should be forgotten:`
 `If the type is nil, say no.`
-`If the type's name is "thing", say no.`
+`If the type's name is "_thing", say no.`
-`If the type's name is "things", say no.`
+`If the type's name is "_things", say no.`
-`If the type can be reduced to "things", say yes.`
-`If the type can not be reduced to "pointer", say no.` `If the type's target type is nil, say no.`
+`If the type can be reduced to "_things", say yes.` `If the type can not be reduced to "_pointer", say no.` `If the type's target type is nil, say no.`
-`If the type's target type cannot be reduced to "pointer", say yes.` `If the type's target type should not be forgotten, say no.` `Say yes.`
+`If the type's target type cannot be reduced to "_pointer", say yes.` `If the type's target type should not be forgotten, say no.` `Say yes.`

 157. And that's it for this step.
 Let's run it.
 Then, in the blue, load up the daughter and list her.
 Then look in the listing.
-The first "~finalize" routine in the list is this one...
+The first "_~finalize_" routine in the list is this one...

 `/routine/~finalize [~inline compiler type]/no/no/no/no//0/0/00000000/`
 `/variable/parameter/no/~inline compiler type/~inline compiler type/~inline compiler type/~inline compiler type/00000000/no/1/no////`

-...which is needed because the "~inline compiler type" has lots of strings in it, as you can see from the type definition (earlier in the listing):
+...which is needed because the "_~inline compiler type_" has lots of strings in it, as you can see from the type definition (earlier in the listing):

 `/type/~inline compiler type/~inline compiler types/00000040/record/record///0/`